 Lived experience across VISION

-Including the voices of those who have experienced violence and those who have caused violence is an important element within VISION.
-We engage directly with people with lived experience of domestic and sexual violence and abuse and other types of violence across social groups and ages.
+Incorporating the voices of those who have experienced and those who have caused violence is a key aspect of VISION.
+We actively engage with individuals who have lived experiences of domestic and sexual violence, as well as other forms of violence, across diverse social groups and age ranges.

-We use the research involvement framework developed by Survivors Voices to articulate the level of involvement and are clear about the roles and expectations and acknowledge everyone's contribution in publications.
+We use the research involvement framework developed by Survivors Voices to articulate the level of involvement.
+We are clear about the roles and expectations and acknowledge everyone's contribution in publications.

-To enable appropriate support and training of people with lived experience of violence, we are collaborating with existing organisations with a track record of research co-production and who are recruiting and facilitating lived experience groups to engage with VISION researchers.
+To support and train individuals with lived experience to be involved in research, we are collaborating with existing organisations with a track record of research co-production and who are recruiting and facilitating lived experience groups to engage with VISION researchers.

 1. SafeLives Safe Young Lives Authentic Voice Group